kbase/project_guides/CodeReviews.md

 The reviewer must be someone outside of the group working on that particular user story, and ideally someone who is a downstream consumer of that service.
 The commits being reviewed for merge should be small - no more than a week's worth of development (preferably only a couple of days worth).
 This approach enshrines rapid, actionable feedback on what is being developed so that groups are not working for long periods of time without constructive feedback on their work products.
 Hopefully this will surface disconnects between what a team believes it should be building, and what other teams believe they should be building - in lieu of strict formal requirements, we perform constant lightweight reviews of the code and incremental integration testing.

- Here is a somewhat expansive list of things that could be checked for (in somewhat decreasing priority).
-I propose that most of the time, only the top half dozen need to be checked - the rest are as time and interest allow:
+ Here is a comprehensive list of things that could be checked for (in decreasing priority).
+Only the top 7 need to be "checked off", the rest are general guidelines for problems that may be found in code:

-1. Testing: Code passed static analysis with no errors or coding convention violations
+1. **Testing: Code passed static analysis with no errors or coding convention violations**
-2. Testing: Unit tests exist and cover N% of the code and pass
+2. **Testing: Unit tests exist and cover 70% of the code and pass**
-3. Testing: Integration tests that cover reasonable example usages exist and the code passes
+3. **Testing: Integration tests that cover reasonable example usages exist and the code passes**
-4. Testing: Unit and integration tests are added for new code paths or behaviors.
+4. **Testing: Unit and integration tests are added for new code paths or behaviors.**
+5. **Testing: A Travis-CI .travis.yml file exists and works properly to run kb-sdk validate on a module upon checkin.** For "extra credit" the Travis configuration can run through unit tests and code coverage reports, however concerns about properly managing KBase credentials in Travis-CI make this optional and not required (until Mini-KBase is ready)
-5. Documentation: All methods are commented in clear language.
+5. **Documentation: All methods are commented in clear language.**
-6. Documentation: Describe what happens with corner-case input.
+6. **Documentation: Describe what happens with corner-case input.**
 7. Testing: Unit tests cover errors and invalid parameter cases.
 8. Documentation: Complex algorithms are explained and justified.
 9. Documentation: Code that depends on non-obvious behavior in external libraries is documented with reference to external documentation.